HomeBlog › Pregnancy Help App

 How accurate are due date calculators in pregnancy apps?

-They are usually accurate for estimating gestational week based on the date you enter, but the result depends on correct inputs and clinical confirmation.
+They are usually useful for estimating gestational week based on the date you enter, but the result depends on correct inputs and clinical confirmation.
 Your provider’s dating scan or medical guidance should take priority.

 Do I need a separate contraction timer app?